Julie Morris, ASPCA, VP National Shelter Outreach

 Purebred dog rescue organizations grew out of the concern of “fanciers” of various breeds to find homes for unwanted, abandoned, stray, mistreated or neglected dogs of those breeds.
-Rescue groups are made up of dedicated volunteers who house, care for and carefully place purebreds in new, hopefully permanent, homes.
-For prospective dog owners who are interested in a particular breed, rescue groups provide an alternative to breeders, animal shelters or pet shops.
+Breed specific rescue groups are made up of dedicated volunteers who house, care for and carefully place purebreds in new, hopefully permanent, homes.
+For prospective dog owners who are interested in a particular breed, this type of rescue group provides an alternative to breeders or pet shops.
 An important plus is that these rescue organizations do not contribute to the companion overpopulation problem.

-Rescue groups work hand in hand with and complement the work of animal shelters.
+Breed specific rescue groups work hand in hand with and complement the work of animal shelters.
 Many shelters maintain a list of breed groups in their area, and when a purebred is received (shelters report that between 20 percent and 30 percent of dogs received are purebreds), call for assistance with placement.
 As purebred rescue groups remove “their” breed from a shelter, they free up a run and buy time for another dog.
-Additionally, many rescue groups take dogs who might be considered unadoptable by some shelters, such as dogs who are older or have special needs.
+Additionally, many rescue groups take dogs who might be considered less adoptable by some shelters, such as dogs who are older or have special needs.

-Purebred rescue groups have several distinct advantages over animal shelters.
-As breed specialists, they know what to expect in terms of personality and temperament and even what medical problems dogs of that breed might be prone to suffer.
+As breed specialists, purebred rescue groups know what to expect in terms of personality and temperament and even what medical problems dogs of that breed might be prone to suffer.
 This knowledge helps them to make successful placements.
-Rescue groups also have the advantage of time and almost unlimited TLC.
+Rescue groups also have the advantage of time and TLC.
 Most of them rely heavily on foster homes to care for dogs until they are adopted.
-Foster families generally can provide a loving home environment and can keep dogs for extended periods of time — two things that most shelters just can’t do.
+Foster families generally can provide a loving home environment and can keep dogs for extended periods of time.

-In contrast to what most shelters can afford, rescue groups often spend hundreds (even thousands) of dollars caring for individual animals.
-In addition to the general veterinary care and spay/neuter operation that a shelter would provide, rescue groups often work with private veterinarians to treat special medical needs or injuries.
+Rescue groups may sometimes spend hundreds (even thousands) of dollars caring for individual animals.
+In addition to general veterinary care and spay/neuter operation, rescue groups often work with private veterinarians to treat special medical needs or injuries.
 This isn’t to say that rescue groups have lots of money — they don’t!
-In fact, the most valuable commodities to rescue groups are similar to those of shelters: volunteers and funds.
-(For some creative fundraising, see Way to Waddle below.)
+In fact, the most valuable commodities to rescue groups are volunteers and funds.

 Check it out

-If you think you’re ready to adopt a golden retreiver, basset hound or other purebred dog — what next?
-Linda Reider, President of the Michigan Purebred Dog Rescue Alliance (MPDRA), a non-profit educational organization dedicated to facilitating and promoting purebred rescue, advises that you back up one step and do some research.
-“Potential purebred adopters should first investigate different breeds from such sources as the library, web sites and dog shows.
-Only after narrowing the field to a handful of compatible breeds is it time to find a rescue group.”
+If you think you’re ready to adopt a golden retriever, basset hound or other purebred dog — what next?
+A good way to start is to back up one step and do some research and to investigate different breeds from sources such as Petfinder.
+Only after narrowing the field to a handful of compatible breeds is it time to find a rescue group.

 Expect a rescue group to ask you questions about your lifestyle and to require that dogs be spayed or neutered prior to adoption (stay away from those that don’t).
 Many also require a home visit and/or a fenced area for the dog.
-Finally, expect to pay a fee — purebred rescue is an expensive proposition.
-In part, the fee will help reimburse the organization for vaccinations, heartworm testing, teeth cleaning, grooming and other medical care that the dog has received.
+Finally, expect to pay an adoption fee.
+The fee will help reimburse the organization for vaccinations, heartworm testing, teeth cleaning, grooming and other medical care that the dog has received.